ChameleonCloud/docs/source/technical/cli/ccauth.rst

 ccauth command
 ==============

-``ccauth`` is an OpenStack Chameleon device-flow authentication helper for authenticating with OpenStack on Chameleon.
-It will automatically cache and refresh credentials.

 The ``ccauth`` command implements a keystoneauth1 plugin, so it must be installed in the same Python environment as the OpenStack clients using it.
 On first run, you'll be prompted to visit a URL to authenticate via your browser.
 Subsequent